godotengine/regression-test-project/README.md

 # Godot regression test project
 This repository contains project which is used to find regressions in Godot.

-It aims to check as much as possible functions and states, be easy in maintain and provide reproducible results.
+It aims to check as much as possible functions and states, be easy in maintain and provide quite reproducible results.

 ## Basic Informations
 This project contains a few different scenes and `Start.tscn`(default one) which opens every other scene.